 If you struggle with allergies, any soft surfaces in your home or in a business can be your worst enemy.
 Soft surfaces tend to hoard allergens, causing people to sneeze, cough, and develop watery eyes upon entering the room.
-Anything from pet dander to bugs and pollen can be buried in the couch you’re about to sit on.
+Anything from pet dander, your weekly flower delivery to bugs and pollen can be buried in the couch you’re about to sit on.

 While soft surfaces are a nightmare for those with allergies, there is a different type of floor coating that actually prevents them from breaking out into a sneezing fit.
 Many people will often turn to the use of concrete floor coatings.
 Not only does it look cool in an architectural space, but it also has an array of other benefits.